Your gear mesh is to tight. Your pinion gear is pretty worn for only 4 runs.

 I looked there was hardly anything in there.
 It’s all topped up now.
 I tried up loading a video I done earlier but it only allows photos I think.
 Thanks again I should of joined this group ages ago.

-My temp gun is on its way be here tomorrowGet a temp gun, then come back with actual temps in hand.
+Get a temp gun, then come back with actual temps in hand.

-Too hot to "touch" is a lame attempt at measuring heat, and means nothing here.
+Too hot to "touch" is a lame attempt at measuring heat, and means nothing here.;)

 Your actual temps are anyone's guess.

-Thanks gonna check it all over the best I can for now.
-What’s wrenching error?New diffs are usually underfilled and with thinner oil that is insufficient.
+New diffs are usually underfilled and with thinner oil that is insufficient.

 Always open ALL your diffs that are new.